I take a distribution from an IRA without penalty?You are

 custodian sends the check directly to the IRA custodian so that the check

 is not lost or misplaced.
-There is no 60-day period, and mandatory tax
+With a direct rollover, there is no 60-day period, and mandatory tax

 withholding doesn't take place.